 Opportunities will be listed below as they become available.

-Become a Mentor: Pursue mentorship opportunities through first-year immersion programs sponsored by the different offices in MCDA such as HLA’s LEAP program and Black Affairs’ PAACT program.
+Become a Mentor: Pursue mentorship opportunities through first-year immersion programs sponsored by the different offices in MCDA such as HLA’s PODEMOS program and Black Affairs’ PAACT program.

 For more information on PODEMOS or to complete an application to become a mentor, contact PODEMOS Coordinator, Karina A. Vado, at email@example.com